 The Texas Chiropractic College Interprofessional Education Rotations Program has been in existence since 1985.
 We pride ourselves in training future Doctors of Chiropractic to be an integral part of a health care delivery team.
 This valuable and challenging program allows qualified senior interns to observe medical health care professionals in learning allopathic/osteopathic approaches to patient care.
 The rotations are designed to promote communication between the medical professional and the chiropractic student intern.
-The program allows for the exchange of information on diagnosis, treatment and research, while encouraging an appropriate basis for referrals between the professions.
-TCC student interns rotate through various Houston area doctors' offices such as orthopedic surgeon, neurosurgeon, sports medicine, rheumatology, pain management, family medicine, and others.
+The program allows for the exchange of information on diagnosis, treatment, and research, while encouraging an appropriate basis for referrals between the professions.
+TCC student interns have the option to rotate through various Houston area doctors' offices specializing in orthopedic surgery, neurosurgery, sports medicine, rheumatology, pain management, family medicine, and others.
 The student intern then has the opportunity to observe the doctor in a hospital surgery setting.
 This educational program is an enlightening experience for chiropractic student interns and medical doctors alike.
-There is a specific applicantion process for interns enrolled in CCC III and CCC IV for participation in these programs.
-Applicants should discuss with the Director of Clinical Services for additional details of these programs.
+There is a specific application process for interns enrolled in CCC IV for participation in these programs.
+Applicants should discuss with the Chief Academic Officer or the Clinic Chief of Staff for additional details of these programs.

-Community Service Program Interns are required to complete community service during their clinical rotation period.
+Community Service Program

+Interns are required to complete community outreach during their clinical rotation period.
 For details of this requirement, refer to the Clinic Handbook.